-My kids and I had a fun weekend experimenting with dyeing yarn in the slow cooker!
+My kids and I had a fun weekend experimenting with How to Dye Yarn in the Slow Cooker!
 It was a fun little project and I couldn’t be happier with the results!
 We dyed two skeins with two different color schemes.
 My daughters each picked three colors they wanted their yarn to be.
 My 5 year old chose pink, purple, and blue.

 It turned out amazing!
 It reminded me of a mermaid so I made a pretty shell stitch beanie for her (find the pattern HERE)